actgardner/gogen-avro/README.md

 A constructor to create a new record struct, with no values set.

 #### `New<RecordType>Writer(writer io.Writer, codec container.Codec, recordsPerBlock int64) (*container.Writer, error)`
 Creates a new `container.Writer` which writes generated structs to `writer` with Avro OCF format.
-This is the method you want if you're writing Avro to files. `codec` supports Identity, Deflate and Snappy encodings per the Avro spec.
+This is the method you want if you're writing Avro to files. `codec` supports `Identity`, `Deflate` and `Snappy` encodings per the Avro spec.

 #### `New<RecordType>Reader(reader io.Reader) (<RecordTypeReader>, error)`
 Creates a new `<RecordTypeReader>` which reads data in the Avro OCF format into generated structs.
 This is the method you want if you're reading Avro data from files.
 It will handle the codec and schema evolution for you based on the OCF headers and the reader schema used to generate the structs.